+Are you experiencing flashes and floaters in your vision?
 Vision changes can indicate a serious problem with the tissue that lines the back of the eyeball (retina) optic nerve or blood vessels in the eye.
-Evaluation by one of our doctors is needed for sudden vision changes, such as:
+Evaluation by an eye doctor is needed for sudden vision changes, such as:

 Flashes of light (photopsia).
 Photopsia is brief but recurrent streaks, sparks, or flickers of light, particularly when you move your eyes or head.
 The flashes of light may be easier to see when you look at a dark background.
 The brief flashes may occur with retinal detachment.